 The impact of bad debts associated with accounts receivable is reported on the income statement as Bad Debts Expense or Uncollectible Accounts Expense.

 When the allowance method is used, the journal entry to Bad Debts Expense will include a credit to Allowance for Doubtful Accounts, a contra account and valuation account to the asset Accounts Receivable.
 The allowance method anticipates the losses and therefore requires the use of estimates.

 Under the direct write-off method, the Allowance for Doubtful Accounts is not used.
 Rather, Bad Debts Expense will be debited when an account receivable is actually written off.
 The credit in this entry will be to the asset Accounts Receivable.

-As they are called, bad debts are not good for your business.
-If you have a large number of bad debts, then you really need to take quick action and ensure that your accounts receivable process is being managed effectively.
-To say the least, bad debts are poisonous to your business.
+As they are called, the impact of bad debts is not good for your business.
+If you have a large number of bad debts, then you really need to take quick action and ensure that your accounts receivable process are being managed effectively.
+To say the least, the impact of bad debts are poisonous to your business.

 Here are some essential tips, using which you can achieve a state of zero bad debts for your business:

 Every time you work with a new client you need to ensure that you decide on the payment terms, well in advance.
 Work with clients who are financially stable and are capable of making payments in a timely manner.
 This is extremely crucial to reduce the payment risk that you run with each of your clients.
 Don’t run after every client – always choose your clients wisely.

 Related Posts: Managing Cash Flow For SME’s and Startups

 Creating standardized payment terms document is an essential for your business.
 Giving early payment discounts is a useful way to get paid quicker for your sale.
 A late fee that is payable upon late payments must also be a part of the terms and conditions.
 Make sure that your customers sign the acceptance of the terms and conditions.